almunnings/drupal-vite-bootstrap/README.md

 ![NPM build](https://github.com/almunnings/drupal-vite-bootstrap/actions/workflows/npm-ci.yml/badge.svg?branch=main)

-It's intended you alter this template as much as you want.
+It's intended you copy this repo, and alter this template as much as you want.

 > If you plan to use Vite HMR via a Lando domain, you need to trust your [Lando SSL certificates](https://docs.lando.dev/core/v3/security.html#trusting-the-ca).